-Your Advisor will be your project supervisor.
+Your project supervisor should be your Advisor.

 3.3.2 Central support services

 Disability and Dyslexia Service

 QMUL has a central Disability and Dyslexia Service (DDS) that offers support for all students with disabilities, specific learning difficulties and mental health issues.
 The DDS supports all QMUL students: full-time, part-time, undergraduate, postgraduate, UK and international at all campuses and all sites.
 You can access advice, guidance and support in the following areas: